grafana/loki/docs/getting-started/troubleshooting.md

 ## "Data source connected, but no labels received.
 Verify that Loki and Promtail is configured properly."

-This error can appear in Grafana when Loki is added as a datasource, indicating that although Grafana has connected to Loki, Loki hasn't recieved any logs from promtail yet.
+This error can appear in Grafana when Loki is added as a datasource, indicating that although Grafana has connected to Loki, Loki hasn't received any logs from promtail yet.
 There may be one of many root causes:

 - Promtail is running and collecting logs but is unable to connect to Loki to